-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, Xbox One, Xbox Series X/S, PS4, PS5, Nintendo Switch

-Developed by IO Interactive, the Hitman series has now entertained gamers for more than 20 years.
+Developed by IO Interactive, the Hitman series has entertained gamers for more than 20 years.
 The main games in the series are set in a semi-open world environment, having players eliminate certain targets while trying to remain as stealthy as possible.
 In order to do this, the game offers players various disguises, hiding spots, and suppressed weaponry.
-The franchise’s protagonist is Agent 47, a hitman working for the fictional Internation Contract Agency and features in several games in the series.
-These stealthy games are great for fans of third-person perspective as well!
+The franchise’s protagonist is Agent 47, a hitman working for the fictional Internation Contract Agency.

 #45 Final Fantasy 15